 Croatia should start the process of enacting amendments to the Fiscal Responsibility Act as soon as possible in order to strengthen the independence of the Fiscal Policy Commission and to redefine the numerical fiscal rules, which was one of the recommendations of the Council, and that is the obligation of this year's recommendations to the EU Council.
 The Commission reiterates that due to the amendments to the Budget Act of February 2015 (official gazette Narodne novine No. 15/2015), Croatia remained lost all legal control over the public debt.
 The aforementioned amendments abolished the provisions regulating the permissible level of public debt, which at the end of 2015 reached 86.7% of GDP.
 The slower growth of public debt is positive, but its high level still poses a big threat to the sustainability of Croatian public finances.
-Ten years ago, the public debt was at a level of only 38% of GDP, i.e. at the level of comparable countries.
+Ten years ago, the public debt was at a level of only 38% of GDP, i.e. at the level of comparable countries, while today with a share of 87.5 percent it is well above the average in comparable countries.
 In this way, high levels of debt can become an insurmountable burden for public finances in the event of deterioration of liquidity in the global financial market.

-The Commission proposes to the Government of the Republic of Croatia, which fulfilled the national fiscal rule and cut spending in 2015, to make additional efforts to further reduce the structural deficit of the general budget.
-In its proposal to the EU Council and in its recommendations on the National Reforms Programme for Croatia in May 2016, the European Commission states that the medium-term budgetary objective for the structural general government deficit is 1.75% of GDP, and according to the European Commission's spring forecasts, the structural deficit in 2015 amounts to 1.7% of GDP.
-However, projections for 2016 indicate an expected growth of the structural deficit to 1.9%.
-The Commission considers that the Fiscal Responsibility Act or an appropriate constitutional law should incorporate the obligation not to exceed an appropriate level of the structural general government deficit.
-Many European countries have embedded in their laws a 1% maximum ceiling for the structural budget deficit, while countries signatory to the fiscal compact have even stricter rules on maximum structural deficit of 0.5%
+The Commission proposes to the Government of the Republic of Croatia that besides fulfilling the national fiscal rule and cutting spending in 2015 additional efforts should be made to further reduce the structural deficit of the general budget.
+In its proposal to the EU Council and in its recommendations on the National Reforms Programme for Croatia in May 2016, the European Commission states that the medium-term budgetary objective for the structural 4 general government deficit is 1.75% of GDP, and according to the European Commission's autumn forecasts, the structural deficit in 2015 amounts to 2.2% of GDP while projections for 2016 indicate an expected growth of the structural deficit to 1.8%.
+The Commission considers that the Fiscal Responsibility Act or an appropriate constitutional law should incorporate the obligation not to exceed an appropriate level of the structural general government deficit, while countries signatory to the fiscal compact have even stricter rules on maximum structural deficit of 0.5%.